hopstertz/monstergpt/README.md

 [![Join our Telegram Channel](https://i.ibb.co/HV6VSN8/Picsart-23-12-09-16-56-31-340.png)](https://t.me/cybermonsterx)

-Welcome to the Monster AI Bots for Termux!
-This bot provides unlimited and free AI features to enhance your Termux experience. 🚀
+Welcome to the Monster AI for Termux!
+This Ai provides unlimited and free Pro Ai features to enhance your Termux experience. 🚀

 ## Features ✨